 They had a chance to employ a great person in you, and they decided to no to.
 It is their mistake, their chance missed.
 At least you know the result straight away, and can focus on the next opportunity and the next job interview.

 So, an email, or a call?
-While I believe that the follow up call is always better, not all interview coaches share the same idea.
-Nonetheless, in some scenarios, it is definitely better to call the employer:
+While I believe that the follow up call is always better, not all interview coaches share the same opinion.
+Nonetheless, in some scenarios, it is definitely better to call the employer than sending an email:

 - if you have a very good feeling after the interview with them

-- if you apply for the job where calling people is an integral part of the job (call center operative, sales representative, phone banker, etc.)
+- if you apply for a position where calling people is an integral part of the job (call center operative, sales representative, phone banker, etc.)

 - if you are not good in writing, but can talk well on the phone (the styling and grammar mistakes matter a lot on the letter, but they have no significance whatsoever on the call)

 - if you need their feedback immediately (becasue you consider also other job offers, or basically becasue you can’t wait)